Onelinerhub/onelinerhub/clickhouse/update.md

-# How to delete data
+# How to update data

 ```sql
 ALTER TABLE tbl UPDATE col2 = 5 where col1 < 10